 - Document everything!
 The more proof that you have readily available to show your client, the easier it is to show your event ROI now, and in the future.

 A post-mortem meeting is a meeting that runs after the event has concluded.
 This is a great opportunity to reflect on the event and address any mistakes (and successes) that may have come up.

 For example, if the event was delayed due to a lack of communication, this is a great time to look at what went wrong and discuss how to prevent this issue in future events.

-Many view post-partem meetings as a negative activity, but the truth is, it’s a huge opportunity to learn and grow as an event planner.
+Many view post-mortem meetings as a negative activity, but the truth is, it’s a huge opportunity to learn and grow as an event planner.

 The key question to ask during these meetings is “how did we do, and why?”

-Was there something that you continually got complemented on?
+Was there something that you continually got complimented on?
 Maybe your organization and professionalism?
 Great!
 Bring that up and take note, so you remember what you did and do it in future events!

 It’s important that these meetings occur directly after the event concludes, as this will allow a fresh and relevant conversation.

 Before we close up this lesson, I want to finish with a final piece of advice.